Tonyoffor/Module3/README.md

 # Module3
 ## Random Code Generator
-In this challenge we are meant to
+In this challenge we are meant to create a password generator; using the provided HTML and Style.css by creating the Javascript functionality